When we are in poor health, every part of our lives can be affected — from our social lives, to our finances, to our careers.

 Zinc is a very well-known ally for the immune system--many of us have probably seen or used throat lozenges containing zinc when we start to feel a sniffle.

-Zinc is vital to the immune system for its role in the production of key immune cells.
+Zinc is vital to the immune system for its role in maintaining the healthy production of key immune cells.

-Zinc is also important for building various proteins throughout the body, and it even plays a role in the construction of DNA.
+Zinc is also important for supporting the proper production of various proteins throughout the body, and it even plays a role in the construction of DNA.
 It’s important for over 100 enzymes in the body to perform certain chemical reactions.

 Not to mention, zinc is important for maintaining proper taste and smell, and it even has effects that help support the health of your skin.